dsl-logo

 Charge cards in Australia are offered by a relatively small pool of providers, with American Express being by far the dominant one.

-Amex offers 12 of the 16 charge cards currently available in Australia.
-The other main providers are CommBank and Diners Club.
+Amex offers the majority of the charge cards currently available in Australia.
+The other provider is CommBank.

 Charge cards come with most of the same fees as credit cards.
 The actual fees will depend on which card you choose, but these are the fees that generally may apply: